-When I say we’re making cappuccino, I don’t mean that sad thin foam that you get when you use a milk frother.
+When I say we’re learning how to make cappuccino, I don’t mean that sad thin foam that you get when you use a milk frother.
 Been there, done that.
 I’m talking creamier and thicker.
-The type you get at real good coffee places.
+The type you get at really good coffee places.

 - You’ll save money